echiou/echiou.github.io/_work/metamorphe-zoetrope.md

 <a href="https://github.com/echiou/metamorphe-zoetrope">View on Github <span class="fa fa-long-arrow-right"></span></a>

-A record player modified to demonstrate an application of [Cesar Torres](http://cearto.com)' [MetaMorphe](http://metamorphe.cearto.com/), namely the ability to interpolate keyframes from a programatically defined change in a 3D model.
-The record player, which has been modified to rotate at around three times its built-in speeds (~99 and 135, instead of 33 and 45 rpm, respectively), has either 15 or 10 3D printed models placed on the turntable, and a xenon flash is fired at a corresponding rate to produce the illusion of animation.
+A record player modified to demonstrate an application of [Cesar Torres](http://cearto.com)' [MetaMorphe](http://metamorphe.cearto.com/), namely the ability to interpolate keyframes from programatically defined changes in 3D models.
+The record player, which has been modified to rotate at around three times its built-in speeds (~99 and 135, instead of 33 and 45 rpm, respectively), has either 15 or 10   models placed on the turntable, and a flash is fired at a corresponding rate to produce the illusion of animation.

 ---